 MDiv students gain a broad perspective in the historical tradition.
-Students are required to take twelve credits in the department, including one course in each of the following areas: Early and Medieval History, Reformation History, Modern European or American History, and Mission, Ecumenics, History of Religions, or Sociology of Religion.
+Students are required to take twelve credits in the department, including one course in each of the following areas: Early and Medieval History, Reformation History, Modern European or American History, and World Christianity and the History of Religions, or Sociology of Religion.

 Much of the history, theology, and piety of the Western church can be discerned by tracing the roles of the Bible, preaching, and catechesis in religious texts and practices, academic study and daily devotion, theology and culture from the later Middle Ages through the seventeenth century.

 Central to traditional understanding of Calvin is the Institutes of the Christian Religion in its final version (1559).
 Besides shifting attention to the early Institutes (1536, 1541), this course engages with Calvin’s equally important exegetical writings (commentaries, sermons) and the wide range of his ecclesial and pastoral writings (liturgies, music, catechisms, letters, etc.), in the context of his work as a pastor and preacher as well as reformer and teacher.

 Social Christianity and American Inequality